mykmlinzhuo/Deep-Learning-Project/README.md

 2. **stage1_2**: This branch contains the code for the first two stages of the project, including data preprocessing and diffusion model training.
 3. **demo**: This branch contains the code for the other stages, evaluation, and demo.

 The url for this project is https://github.com/mykmlinzhuo/Deep-Learning-Project.
+For the space constraint, we only upload the code for main branch here (the demo contains multiple audio files, making it really large).
+You can find the code for the other branches in the GitHub repository.